Cuthbert Grant: Life

 By 1825 wheat was becoming an important food crop and although there were several windmills in operation in the area, Cuthbert Grant was the first to undertake the construction of a watermill.
 His mill was completed on Sturgeon Creek in 1829.
 While the exact location is not known, it is probable that it was close to where the Portage Trail crossed the creek; and it is altogether likely that the dam was used as a bridge for crossing the creek during the season of high water.
 Unfortunately the dam proved unequal to the spring floods and for three successive years it was washed out.
 Grant finally abandoned the site and moved his machinery to Grantown where he constructed a successful windmill.
 There is a mill called Grant's Old Mill that is located in Winnipeg.

 In 1828, the Hudson's Bay Company placed him in charge of the defence of the Red River Colony.
-He later became a sheriff and magistrate in the District of Assiniboia.
+As “Warden of the Plains,” he received an annual salary of £200 and the duty of preventing illicit trade in furs.
+On 12 February 1835 he was appointed a Justice of the Peace for the Fourth District of Assiniboia and on 20 March 1839, one of the two Sheriffs of Assiniboia.He later became a sheriff and magistrate in the District of Assiniboia.

 On July 15, 1854, Cuthbert died from injuries sustained after falling from his horse.

+Tombstone of Cuthbert Grant in St. Francois Xavier, Manitoba.